Tony Mestrov

-Tony Mestrov return as the Chief Executive Officer of Manly-Warringah Sea Eagles in August 2022.
+Tony Mestrov returned as the Chief Executive Officer of Manly-Warringah Sea Eagles in August 2022.

+Early life

+Mestrov attended St Augustine's College, Brookvale.

 Playing career

-Mestrov made his first-grade debut for Manly-Warringah in Round 12, 1990 against the Gold Coast Seagulls, coming off the bench in a 34–0 victory at Brookvale Oval.
+A local junior, Mestrov made his first-grade debut for Manly-Warringah in Round 12, 1990 against the Gold Coast Seagulls, coming off the bench in a 34–0 victory at Brookvale Oval.

 In 1994, Mestrov signed for South Sydney.
 Mestrov was a part of the Souths team which won that year's pre-season Tooheys Challenge Cup.
 Mestrov played in the final in which they defeated the Brisbane Broncos 27–26 at Albury.

 Mestrov played one further season for Souths before departing at the end of 1995 to move to England and take up a contract with the London Broncos.
 He later signed with Wigan after leaving London at the end of 1997.

 Mestrov played for Wigan as a prop forward in their 1998 Super League Grand Final victory over the Leeds Rhinos, and as an interchange forward in their 2000 Super League Grand Final loss to St Helens.

 In 2001, Mestrov returned to the London Broncos for one final season before retiring from the game.
 He has a daughter named Isabella Mestrov.